-This is a term that refers to those who experience romantic attraction, but not sexual attraction, to someone of any gender or sex.
+This term refers to those who experience romantic attraction, but not sexual attraction, toward people of any gender or sex.

 People who identify as polysexual feel sexual or romantic attraction toward more than one gender.

 People of all sexualities under the LGBTQIA+ umbrella may also identify as queer.

-Unless a person is a member of the LGBTQIA+ community, it is generally not a good idea for people outside of these communities to use this term.
+It is generally not a good idea for people outside of these communities to use this term.

 People who identify as skoliosexual typically only feel attraction toward people who are nonbinary.

 Spectrasexual is a term that describes those who are romantically and sexually attracted to multiple sexes, genders, and gender identities but not all of them.

-Some suggest that sexuality exists on a spectrum, or sliding scale.
+Some people suggest that sexuality exists on a spectrum or sliding scale.

-The Kinsey Scale, which was first published in 1948, suggested that people did not fit into either heterosexual or homosexual categories.
+The Kinsey Scale, which was first published in 1948, acknowledges the fact that many people may not identify as either heterosexual or homosexual.